LandonSchropp/legoizer/readme.md

-This is a simple little Ruby script that takes in an images and uses it to generate a blueprint for building that image out of Legos.
+This is a simple little Ruby script that takes in an image and uses it to generate a Lego blueprint.

-The script can be run as follows:

 ``` sh
 ruby legoizer.rb <path-to-image> <width-in-millimeters>